w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 - You can ask questions before/after each lecture
 - ... or send an email to book an appointment

-If you need help for coding and labs, *you can ask the tutor*!
+If you need help with coding and labs, *you can ask the tutor*!

 # So far